-1 INTRODUCING UNIVERSAL CREDIT

-What is Universal Credit?
+1 INTRODUCING UNIVERSAL CREDIT What is Universal Credit?
 What did Universal Credit replace?
 Can I claim Universal Credit?
 Will Universal Credit pay my rent?

-2 MAKING A CLAIM
+2 MAKING A CLAIM What do I apply for?
 How do I make a Universal Credit claim?
+I only need Universal Credit for my living costs, not my rent as I'm claiming Housing Benefit.
+How do I show this on the form?
 Will I need a bank account for Universal Credit?
 How much Universal Credit will I get?
 How long do I have to wait to receive my money?
 Can I make a backdated claim?

-Lan't manage during the wait for my first payment, what can I do?
-What if I leave Universal Credit, but then need to go back on it?
+I can't manage during the wait for my first payment, what can I do?
 Can I get any extra help if I'm a care leaver?
-Can I apply for Universal Credit if I am about to leave care?

-3 MANAGING YOUR CLAIM

-How do I manage my Universal Credit claim?

-4 YOUR RESPONSIBILITIES AND SANCTIONS

-What are my responsibilities?
+Can I apply for Universal Credit if I'm about to leave care?
+11 11 11 11 11 11 3 MANAGING YOUR CLAIM How do I manage my Universal Credit claim?
+1 4 YOUR RESPONSIBILITIES AND SANCTIONS What are my responsibilities?
 Can I be sanctioned under Universal Credit?
 What should I do if I am sanctioned?

-5 STARTING WORK

-Can I still claim Universal Credit if I am working?
+10 10 10 5 STARTING WORK Can I still claim Universal Credit if I am working?
 I'm working fewer than 30 hours per week - am I still entitled to full Universal Credit?
 What if I'm working part time (fewer than 15 hours) and studying part time?
 What if I'm self-employed?

-6 EXTRA SUPPORT

-I'm worried that I won't be able to manage my money - is there any help available?
-Budget planning sheet

-Budgeting & Money Management

-Alternative Payment Arrangements What can I do if I'm really struggling and have no money?

-Useful websites and contacts
+2 2 2 6 EXTRA SUPPORT I'm worried that I won't be able to manage my money - is there any help available?
+Budget planning sheet Budgeting & Money Management Alternative Payment Arrangements What can I do if I'm really struggling and have no money?
+Useful websites and contacts 2: 2: 2: 2: 2: 2: